betterscientificsoftware/bssw.io/CuratedContent/KanbanAndScrumMakingTheBestOfBoth.md

-# Kanban and Scrum: Making the best of both
+# Kanban and Scrum: Making the Best of Both

 <!--deck text start-->
 Scrum and Kanban are two of the best known lean/agile software project management frameworks.